STLab-UniFI/CLAIM_rep-pkg/README.md

 ```
 @article{claim,
-  title={CLAIM: a Lightweight Approach for Identifying Microservices in Dockerized Environments},
+  title={CLAIM: a Lightweight Approach to Identify Microservices in Dockerized Environments},
   author={Anonymous},
   journal={International Conference on Evaluation and Assessment in Software Engineering (EASE)},
   year={2024}